Quality Assurance Policy

 - Some members of chambers now accept instructions in advisory and advocacy matters from members of the public, other professionals and foreign lawyers directly without the need to go through a solicitor.

-- For more information on instructing a barrister through the direct access scheme, please see our Direct Access to Barristers page.
+- For more information on instructing a family barrister through the direct access scheme, please see our Direct Access to Barristers page.

 The Clerking and Administrative Team